aellxx/aellxx.github.io/about.markdown

 ---
 layout: page
-title: About
+title: Hello stranger come and see
 permalink: /about/
 ---

-Hello Stranger 🙂
+Hello Stranger :)

 I might be just another random dev that you come across on the Internet, but if you found this, then let me introduce myself: